fum-cs/fds/docs/intro-linear-algebra.md

 \textit{A}\textbf{x} = \lambda \textit{I} \textbf{x}
 $$

 Since we want to multiply a matrix of eigenvalues by the matrix of eigenvectors, we have to be careful about selecting the order of the multiplication.
 Recall that matrix-matrix multiplication *is not commutative*, meaning that the multiplication order matters.
 Before this wasn't a problem, because scalar-matrix multiplication is commutative.
 What we want, is in operation such that eigenvalues scale eigenvectors.
-For this, we will put the eigenvectors in a matrix $\textit{X}$, the result of $\lambda \textit{I}$ in a matrix $\Lambda$, and multiply $\textit{X}$ by $\Lambda$ from the right side as:
+For this, we will put the eigenvectors in a matrix $$\textit{X}$$, the result of $$\lambda \textit{I}$$ in a matrix $$\Lambda$$, and multiply $$\textit{X}$$ by $$\Lambda$$ from the right side as:

 $$
 \textit{A}\textbf{X} = \textbf{X} \Lambda